mjsamberg/courses/courses/dlprograms/content/9_interoperability.md

 The [1EdTech Consortium][1] (formerly known as _IMS Global_) maintains many of the standards discussed on this page.
 One of them is the [OneRoster protocol][2], which allows applications to be provided roster data and transmit grades back to an authoritative source.
 Canvas can be a provider and consumer for OneRoster data, and as an LMS, can roster students in consumer apps based on their Canvas classes and then feed grades back in to Canvas.

+Some tools like Clever and ClassLink act as intermediaries and can roster systems as well.

 ## Content Sharing
 The [Learning Tools Interoperability (LTI)][3] framework allows activities to be shared between systems so that learning objects can be embedded into learning management systems.
 For example, the #GoOpenNC platform supports LTI.
 Therefore, it is possible from within the Canvas or Schoology LMSes to browse the #GoOpenNC platform, select learning objects, and pull them into your course all from within the LMS.
 LTI also supports more advanced features where if the destination system provides assessment support, the grades can be sent back to the host LMS.

 The [1EdTEch Common Cartridge][4] standard is a standardized export format from LMS systems.
 A Common Cartridge exported from one LMS should be able to be consumed by any other LMS system and displayed with fidelity, provided no features that aren't supported in the 1ET-CC spec are used.
 Some textbook vendors distribute coursepacks as common cartridges such that a teacher can import a complete course based on a textbook into any LMS.

+## Consistency
+An underrated component of interoperability is consistency between platforms.
+This includes in the content -- having three products with three different ways of teaching long division isn't useful for students; in the presentation -- having complementary or consistent user experiences across platforms; and in the reporting -- does the data from the platform translate from one tool to another.
+A "mastery" score in one gradebook tool may not mean the same thing as an "80%" in another, and if a district is using multiple platforms that all report grades or mastery data back to the LMS, those data need to mean the same thing across tools, or teachers and parents will see conflicting or confusing signals about the same student.
+This is the same coherence problem discussed earlier in this unit, just at the level of the whole ecosystem rather than a single curriculum.

 [1]:	https://www.imsglobal.org/
 [2]:	https://www.imsglobal.org/activity/onerosterlis